A roundup of calendars, clocks, dating conventions, missing time, and lesser-known batman villains…

 So prolific were his inventions that he’s been called the father of both robotics and modern engineering, and the translator of his book suggested that “it is impossible to over-emphasize the importance of al-Jazari’s work in the history of engineering.
 Until modern times there is no other document from any cultural area that provides a comparable wealth of instructions for the design, manufacture and assembly of machines.”

-An invention I did not yet mention is the elephant clock, designed around 1206.
-It is a water clock standing about 15 feet tall, depicting an elephant with a rider.
+The elephant clock, a 15-foot tall water clock depicting an elephant and rider, was designed around 1206.
 The passage of each half hour was marked by a serpent releasing a ball from its mouth, the weight of which caused the elephant’s rider to bang a drum or cymbal and a model bird to chirp (much like a cuckoo clock!), thereby marking the time.
 There are two modern working recreations of the elephant clock, one in a mall in Dubai, and one at the watch museum in Switzerland.
 It’s bonkers, look at this thing:

 • • •